dejurin/wordpress-plugin-exchange-rates/readme.txt

 [DEMO 1](https://currencyrate.today/converter-widget) 👀
 [DEMO 2](https://codepen.io/currencyrate_today/pen/mdBqOxG) 👀

+Video demonstration of the settings and capabilities of the plugin.
 [youtube https://www.youtube.com/watch?v=FTxvE9oeDyU]

 📩 Feel free, write if you will have any questions: [Online support](https://t.me/converter_support)